 Dan HardenCEO, Principal Designer

-Dan has won 255 design awards including many IDEA, Red Dot, iF, MDEA, D&AD, and G-Mark.
-He has been granted over 300 patents.
+Throughout his prolific career, Dan has designed hundreds of successful products ranging from baby bottles to supercomputers.
+He has won over 300 design awards, including 41 IDEA Awards, and has been granted over 500 patents.
 His work has been featured in the Smithsonian Cooper Hewitt Museum, The Henry Ford Museum, the Chicago Athenaeum, and the Pasadena Museum of California Art.

 Fast Company selected Dan as one of the “100 Most Creative People in Business,” calling him “design’s secret weapon.”
 Dan’s views and work have been featured in Abitare, Axis, Business Week, CNN, Domus, Form, Fortune, Metropolis, Newsweek, Time, Wired, and several design books.
 Dan was inducted into the World Technology Network, a curated membership community in association with TIME, Fortune and CNN that honors those individuals doing “the most innovative work of the greatest likely long term significance.”